What is French Roast Coffee?

 Italian roast coffees (which again refers to the roast type and does not indicate where the coffee was grown) are super dark, and tend to be even oilier than French roasts!

 Really, the best way to learn about different roast types is through experience.
 Get some different kinds of beans, observe their unique qualities, and take notes!

 Thinking of roasting your own coffee at home?
 Start here.

 If you’re wondering how to make French roast coffee, you can rest at ease – it can be made like any other coffee!
-Just expect a good, full body of flavor with each brew.
+Just expect a good, full body of flavour with each brew.
 This is heavyweight stuff.
-It has that earthy, roasted, smoky flavor, although, interestingly, often the darker the roast the lighter the caffeine (2).
+It has that earthy, roasted, smoky flavour, although, interestingly, often the darker the roast the lighter the caffeine (2).

 As far as French roast coffee brands go, there are tons of them out there, and they’re not hard to find.
 For example, here’s a great option from Koffee Kult that showcases French roasted coffee beans from Colombia and Brazil (3), and another kick-ass roast (4) from Kicking Horse.